Fino2020/LoopRepair/README.md

 ## Run LoopRepair
 > ___Base Environment___:
-> &ensp;&ensp;This project is built in docker enviroment under WSL2 (Specifically Ubuntu 22.04) with Python 3.9.11 (use Anaconda).
+> &ensp;&ensp;This project is built in docker enviroment under WSL2 (Specifically Ubuntu 22.04) with Python 3.9.11 (using Anaconda).
 So, please:
 > > 1.
 Install Ubuntu 22.04 (I'm not sure whether other Ubuntu version is OK, but this version is suitable) by yourself.
 > > 2.
 Install docker under Ubuntu 22.04.